alpha0879/EE705-Bellman-Ford/README.md

 # EE705-Bellman-Ford
-Take all the latest files from the folder pipelined-Bellman-Ford \n \\
+Take all the latest files from the folder pipelined-Bellman-Ford.

-Rest of the folders mostly are not updated
+Rest of the folders mostly are not updated.